 My friend Hannah and I spent 6 days and 5 nights in an AirBnB in Old San Juan and had an amazing time—and as college kids you know we had to finesse it all on a tight budget.
 I'm sharing with you our itinerary and exactly how much it costs to visit Puerto Rico, in hopes that you too will find San Juan the perfect balance of piña coladas and culture.

 This post may have affiliate links.
 Meaning if you buy something using them, I get a small % for recommending it.
 It doesn't change the price for you at all and it's a super easy and nice way to say thanks for the work I did writing this 🙂 Cool?
 Cool!

 Day 1: Welcome to Old San Juan

-As the day went into evening we walked into inner Old San Juan down Calle de San Sebastion.
-Somehow we ran into a group of Hannah’s friends from home (seriously, what are the odds?) and joined them for dinner at a restaurant called Moreno Spot.
+As the day turned evening, we walked into inner Old San Juan down Calle de San Sebastion.
+We took a sunset guided tour through Old Town, and had dinner at Moreno Spot.
 I ordered a very strong margarita and a small pizza.